awsdocs/elb-application-load-balancers-user-guide/doc_source/application-load-balancer-getting-started.md

 1. Choose **Next: Configure Security Settings**\.

-1. For this tutorial, you are not using a secure listener\.
+1. For this tutorial, you are not creating an HTTPS listener\.
 Choose **Next: Configure Security Groups**\.

 ## Step 3: Configure a Security Group for Your Load Balancer<a name="configure-security-groups"></a>

 The security group for your load balancer must allow it to communicate with registered targets on both the listener port and the health check port\.
-The console can create security groups for your load balancer on your behalf, with rules that specify the correct protocols and ports\.
+The console can create a security group for your load balancer on your behalf, with rules that specify the correct protocols and ports\.

-**Note**
 If you prefer, you can create and select your own security group instead\.
 For more information, see [Recommended Rules](load-balancer-update-security-groups.md#security-group-recommended-rules)\.

 On the **Configure Security Groups** page, complete the following procedure to have Elastic Load Balancing create a security group for your load balancer on your behalf\.